Captain’s log: London to Bristol by narrowboat

 Limehouse to Kensal Green.
 11.5 miles.
 12 locks.
 9 hours

 Beautiful cruise out of Limehouse basin with all the big boats.
 Up Regents Canal through Mile End – first time on this stretch.
 Lock-shared from the beginning, which was so helpful – I didn’t have to work a single lock.
-Nell, Rosie and Richard came.
+Nell and Rosie came.
 Horrible weather!
 Started off nice – we toasted the journey with Prosecco in the sunshine.
 Rain started at lunch time – soggy pita bread and empty glasses filled with rain.
 Everyone ended up wearing my waterproofs – luckily I have many.
 Torrential at points.
 Paused before Islington tunnel to fill water tank and go to my favourite hair dressers for the last time – £8 for a cut, no appointment necessary.
 Nell and Rosie headed home after a cup of tea.

 Tunnel was fine – my lamp is terrific and I have attached it to my new cratch frame, which also gave a point of reference for the centre of the boat.
 Far different to my first tunnel experience – no light, no idea where I was going, much crashing and scraping into the sides and a few extra grey hairs by the time I emerged at the other side.